ErdosDragonSlayer/codieos-triadic-resonance/README.md

 # 🔱 CodieOS Triadic Resonance: A Constructive Proof of the Erdős–Straus Conjecture

+The Erdős–Straus Conjecture, proposed in 1948, asks whether every rational number of the form 4/n can be expressed as the sum of three unit fractions.
+Despite extensive computational verification (up to 10^17), no constructive proof had been accepted.
+This repository presents a framework toward such a proof using symbolic and computational methods.

 This project presents a proposed constructive solution to the Erdős–Straus Conjecture:

 > For all integers n ≥ 2,